This page is the entry point for Archetype's contract documents.

 C1.
 Pure construction

-Constructing a sugar wrapper such as World(...) must be pure and side-effect free.
+Constructing a runtime wrapper such as World(...) must be pure and side-effect free.

 Required behavior: